Established in 2014.

 What is your cancellation policy for drop-in classes?

-If you need to change the date of your drop-in class for any reason with less than 10 days notice, a $35 change fee applies to reschedule the class.
+During the coronavirus pandemic we are not doing drop-in classes.
+At other times, if you need to change the date of your drop-in class for any reason with less than 10 days notice, a $35 change fee applies to reschedule the class.

 Where do you hike with the children during class?

 We stay within a short hike of our meeting place that we call Forest Gate.
 There are many different engaging play locations within easy walking distance.
+We have lots of names for different places within this area.
+It's a relatively small area walking at an adult pace, but the different places we visit have different natural features and lots of possibilities for exploration.